ayanrasulova/ArTailor/README.md

 `imagecompare.py` takes two images and allows the user to compare them using a back-and-forth slider.
 This tool is useful for artists to compare their own work to reference images to see how closely they match.

 #### Image Compare Disclaimer
+!!
+Make sure you are using Python 3.11 or higher as your environment.
 Please make sure to run the following commands in terminal before:
 - pip install opencv-python
 - pip install numpy